open-life-science/internships/guidance/grading-criteria-2021.md

 - Does the applicant have reasonable evidence they've competently done something relevant to this before? e.g. one or more of
   - a GitHub profile,
-  - pull requests on InterMine's repos
+  - pull requests on OLS's repos
   - published applications
   - code from a uni assignment?
-- Note: we for GSoC _don't_ require a PR to an InterMine project.
+- Note: we for GSoC _don't_ require a PR to an OLS project.
 It's handy as a source of evidence, but any of the others should do just fine.
 For Outreachy, at least one contribution is mandatory, but the contribution could also be something like an issue raised, documentation amended, mockups created, or contributing to a discussion topic.
 - Absolutely no work available - not even a published app, some work experience, or code from a class assignment, is a red flag.

 # Extras